Curriculum vitae of dr. linton mohammed

 When seeking the services of a qualified Forensic Document Examiner (FDE), it is important to carefully evaluate the examiner's credentials, including university education, apprenticeship, and certification.
 The American Board of Forensic Document Examiners, Inc. (ABFDE) is the oldest certifying body in the field.
 Individuals certified by the ABFDE, known as Diplomates, have met stringent standards, passed rigorous testing, and maintain recertification through ongoing professional education and contributions to the field.
 Anyone selecting an FDE should beware of sound-alike organizations.

-The American Board of Forensic Document Examiners, Inc. (ABFDE) is the only certifying board sponsored by the American Society of Questioned Document Examiners (ASQDE), the CSFS, SAFDE, SWAFDE, and is recognized by the American Academy of Forensic Sciences (AAFS).
-The minimum requirement established by the ABFDE for training in forensic document examination is a two-year apprenticeship in a recognized forensic laboratory or with an examiner in private practice who has previously received proper training.
+The American Board of Forensic Document Examiners, Inc. (ABFDE) is accredited by the Forensic Specialties Accreditation Board, and is the only certifying board sponsored by the American Society of Questioned Document Examiners (ASQDE), the CSFS, SAFDE, SWAFDE, and is recognized by the American Academy of Forensic Sciences (AAFS).
+The minimum requirement established by the ABFDE for training in forensic document examination is a two-year apprenticeship in a recognized forensic laboratory, or with an examiner in private practice who has previously received proper training.

 The minimum qualifications for ABFDE certification are: